MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/Deploying-the-Microsoft-Dynamics-NAV-Web-Server-Components-in-a-Demonstration-Environment.md

      For information about what you can do with this license, see [Properties of the Demo License](Properties-of-the-Demo-License.md).

 ### Configuration
- This scenario uses the default setting of the [!INCLUDE[navnow](../developer/includes/navnow_md.md)] Setup program, which includes the following:
+ This scenario uses the default setting of [!INCLUDE[prodsetup](../developer/includes/prodsetup.md)] program, which includes the following:

 -   Windows authentication is configured for authenticating users who try to open the [!INCLUDE[nav_web](../developer/includes/nav_web_md.md)].